They say that a picture is worth a thousand words, and a new study finds that visuals may be a more effective way to encourage behaviour.

 Lok notes that, “the government typically provides abstract, quantitative information such as statistics,” but that people tend to base their decisions on gut feelings.

-The team selected a high-risk school that is due for a seismic upgrade, and the engineers envisioned what the school would look like after an earthquake.
+The team selected a high-risk school in Vancouver that is due for a seismic upgrade, and the engineers envisioned what the school would look like after an earthquake.
 From here, the visual artist created a vivid image of what the school would look like based on the best available science.
-Finally, they tested people to see whether the image was more likely to incite action or the the statistics being used by the government.
+Finally, they tested people to see whether the image was more likely to incite action or the statistics being used by the government.

 After seeing the image, Lok notes that, “77.3 per cent of participants signed the petition.
 This was in contrast to the 68 per cent who signed after being shown only statistics.”